hashicorp/vagrant/website/docs/source/v2/provisioning/ansible_intro.html.md

 **Host variables:**

-Since Vagrant ???, the [`host_vars`](/v2/provisioning/ansible_common.html) option can be used to set [variables for individual hosts](http://docs.ansible.com/ansible/intro_inventory.html#host-variables) in the generated inventory file (see also the notes on group variables below).
+As of Vagrant 1.8.0, the [`host_vars`](/v2/provisioning/ansible_common.html) option can be used to set [variables for individual hosts](http://docs.ansible.com/ansible/intro_inventory.html#host-variables) in the generated inventory file (see also the notes on group variables below).

 ```
 Vagrant.configure(2) do |config|